 The new year brings new opportunities to set goals.
 If one of your goals is to improve your communication with deaf and hard of hearing, these 5 tips will help.

-Read on to learn 5 highly effective ways to help you better communicate with people who are deaf or hard of hearing.
-Even if you don’t know sign language, or you are talking to someone who can hear perfectly, these tips can help you become more understandable to everyone.
+Even if you don’t know sign language, or you are talking to someone who can hear perfectly, these 5 tips can help you become more understandable to everyone.

 Tip #1 Get their attention.
 When talking to deaf or hearing impaired people, or anyone for that matter, until you know they can see and hear you, always get their attention by approaching them within their line of sight, making eye contact.
 Do not cover your mouth.
 Many deaf and hard of hearing can read lips.
 If you can’t get their attention with eye contact, try tapping lightly on their forearm to get their attention, before starting to talk.